cognitedata/power-ops-sdk/toolkit/CONTRIBUTING.md

 11. When the risk review is completed, you can merge the PR into `main`.
 A [`CD` pipeline](../.github/workflows/toolkit-staging.yaml) will be triggered to deploy the changes to `power-ops-staging`.
 This pipeline will also require an approval from a team member to run.
 Self approval is allowed for this step.
 12. If the changes are correct in `power-ops-staging`, you can then deploy the changes to customer environments by following the [Release process](#release-process).

+## Release process

+In order to automatically deploy the changes to all customer environments, we create a Github Release.
+A Release will include >= 1 commits from the `main` branch.
+The procedure is as follows:

+1. Create a git tag at the head commit, in the format `vYYYY.MM.DD` (with an optional numeric suffix e.g. `-2` if there is already a release tag for this date) e.g. `git checkout main && git pull && git tag v2025.08.14 && git push origin --tags`

+2. Create a Release through the Github web UI; you will need to review the commits that fall between the previous release and tagged commit in order to write the summarised release notes.
+Select the commit tag previously created.

+3. Publish the Release.
+This will trigger the start of the [CI/CD pipeline](.github/workflows/toolkit-release.yaml), which will deploy the changes to all the customer environments.

-## Manual Deployment
+### Manual Deployment

+Changes to the PowerModel in `toolkit/custom_modules/power_model` should **not** be deployed manually as it is important that the Power Model is the same across all environments.
+However, there may be cases where you would want to deploy specific changes to a given environment:

+- Deploying to key configuration resync nodes to environments, e.g.`shared:DataSetConfiguration.node.yaml` to all environments.
+- Uploading SHOP license files (`*.dat`-file) or other sensitive files that cannot be committed to the repository.

+In these cases, you can follow the steps below to deploy changes manually:
-1. Check which environment to deploy to, they are defined in the `cognite` folder in the `config.<ENV>.yaml` files
+1. Check which environment to deploy to.
+All possible environments are defined in the `toolkit/` folder in the `config.<ENV>.yaml`-files

-   2. **config.staging.yaml**
+   1. **config.staging.yaml**

       1. CDF_PROJECT: `power-ops-staging`
-      2. ENV: `staging`
+      2. ENV (TOOLKIT_ENV): `staging`

          ```bash
          export ENV="staging"
          ```

-   3. **config.hydro-pilot.yaml**
+   2. **config.hydro-pilot.yaml**

       1. CDF_PROJECT: `hydro-energy-pilot`
-      2. ENV: `hydro-pilot`
+      2. ENV (TOOLKIT_ENV): `hydro-pilot`

          ```bash
          export ENV="hydro-pilot"
          ```

          ... etc

 2. Ensure the credentials in your `.env` file point to the same environment you want to deploy to
+3. Locally update the `config.<ENV>.yaml` if you you are doing custom deployment.
-3. Build the configurations and remove existing files in the build directory:
+4. Build the configurations and remove existing files in the build directory:

    ```bash
    cdf build --env=$ENV
    ```

-4. Dry-run the deployment to see what changes would be made:
+5. Dry-run the deployment to see what changes would be made:

    ```bash
    cdf deploy --env=$ENV --dry-run
    ```

-5. Deploy the changes if the environment and changes your making won't impact other people's work:
+6. Deploy the changes if the environment and changes your making won't impact other people's work:

    ```bash
    cdf deploy --env=$ENV
    ```

+7. Verify that the changes are correct in the environment you deployed to.
+Make sure to restore the `config.<ENV>.yaml` file to the original state if you made changes to it.

 ### WARNING: Full manual redeploy steps